linnanwang/superneurons-release/readme.md

 Superneurons is a brand new deep learning framework built for HPC.
 It is written in C++ and the codes are easy to modify to work for major HPC libraries.
 The first release is a mere demonstration of framework architecture.

 ### one year after the initial release
-As a graduate student, I'm no longer able to maintain the code, and I decided to invest much of my energy on Neural Architecture Search.
-Though it starts with a dream of building a high performance DL framework for Supercomputers, it looks like Tensorflow and Pytorch have pretty much good coverage of different needs, and sometimes, the performance really not that matters.
-Similar fate also happens to Chainer.
-Therefore, the current implementation is mere a demonstration of the project.
+As a graduate student, I'm no longer able to maintain the code, and I decided to invest much of my time on Neural Architecture Search in hoping to build an AI that builds AI.
+However, <a href="https://github.com/microsoft/DeepSpeed">DeepSpeed</a> should provide a great alternative, and being compatiable to PyTorch and other frameworks.

 ### installation,